stephdavid/Bootstrap-Portfolio/README.md

 Add class .img-fluid to make your bootstrap image responsive.
 It will apply max-width: 100%; and height: auto; to the image, which makes it always fit the parent element.

-* Created a new repository - Bootstrap Portfolio - as this name was specifically requested

 * Completed the page structure

-* Am considering whether it would have been an easier task start again from scratch, as there was a lot of refactoring.
-But I don't think it would have been easier as I'm so accustomed to the HTML/CSS way of doing things.
-For me Bootstrap is definitely a "foreign" language and there's a lot of literal translation i.e. Fronglais going on.
 *
 * "Work" section images embedded in the HTML page rather than as a CSS background property.
 This enables the use of an alt tag and figure/figcaption tags - better for accessibility.
 The 02-hero-bg.jpg image was left as css property - it's decorative only.
 As well, it only appears with a larger screen.
 See @media queries below.